-A little while ago (just about an hour ago) we dedicated a baby to the Lord, and one set of grandparents told me that they live on a farm south of here in Illinois and they said that they raised their seven children without a television set.
-How much do you think those kids actually lost? (applause) Yeah, go ahead and clap.
-And now all those of you who clapped, get rid of yours. (laughter) They said that their children felt sorry for others who had so few experiences in life that all that they would do is sit on the couch and watch television.
-The kids really didn’t miss a whole lot in terms of growing up, and in terms of what is truly, truly valuable.
+Just about an hour ago, we dedicated a baby to the Lord.
+And one set of grandparents told me they live on a farm south of here in Illinois and they said they raised their seven children without a television set.
+How much do you think those kids actually lost? [applause] Yeah, go ahead and clap.
+And now all those of you who clapped, get rid of yours. [laughter] They said their children felt sorry for others who had so few experiences in life that all that they would do is sit on the couch and watch TV.
+The kids really didn’t miss a whole lot in terms of growing up and in terms of what is truly, truly valuable.
 So we have to clean up our own acts.

-That’s why when it comes to this business of commitment I have to admit that the real issue is whether or not we are desperate.
-If you’re not yet desperate this is just going to go swish over your head.
-But for those of you for whom it is intended because you are desperate and determined to no longer be hooked on what hooks you, you will respond and you will do some drastic things and put them in place.
-Like Jesus said, “You cut off your hand, you pluck out your eye; you do whatever you need to do so that you don’t keep falling into the pit.”
+That’s why, when it comes to this business of commitment, I have to admit that the real issue is whether or not we are desperate.
+If you’re not yet desperate, this is just going to go swish over your head.
+But for those of you for whom it is intended, because you are desperate and determined to no longer be hooked on what hooks you, you will respond and you will do some drastic things and put them in place.
+Like Jesus said, “You cut off your hand, you pluck out your eye, you do whatever you need to do so you don’t keep falling into the pit.”
 And so the second thing is we have to clean up our own act.

-Third, if you are a parent this is for you.
-We have to set family standards, and the standards have to be based on the Word of God.
+Third, if you are a parent this is for you: We have to set family standards, and the standards have to be based on the Word of God.
 Your teenagers are going to argue with you.
 “Oh, you just don’t like Madonna,” you know.
 Or “You don’t understand.
-When a movie is PG-14 it means that all 14-year olds are supposed to see it and you don’t understand that.”
-And so they’ll give you this hard time but what you need to do is to put those standards in place.
+When a movie is PG-13 it means that all fourteen-year-olds are supposed to see it and you don’t understand that.”
+And so they’ll give you a hard time, but what you need to do is to put those standards in place.
 You need to stand on those standards, and insist on them, and in this way your kids have structure.

-You know, I take the point of view that (and I know a few will disagree but that’s okay; they can come up later and ask for forgiveness) no teenager should ever have a television or the Internet in his or her room. (applause) I remember when I was teaching in a seminary a guy gave a testimony of how his parents trusted him with it in his room and how it led down this terrible path that you can only imagine.
+You know, I take the point of view (and I know a few will disagree, but that’s okay; they can come up later and ask for forgiveness) no teenager should ever have a television or the internet in their room. [applause] I remember when I was teaching in a seminary, a guy gave a testimony of how his parents trusted him with it in his room, and how it led down this terrible path that you can only imagine.
 Remember what to say if your kids say, “Well, you don’t trust me.”
-Do you know what to say to them?
-The correct answer is, “No, I don’t.”
+You know what to say to them.
+The correct response is, “No, I don’t.”
 That’s what you say to them.
 And then you say, “It’s because I don’t even trust myself.”
-It is not a matter of trust.
-This is a matter of desire that is built into us by God.
-We are sexual creatures from the bottom of our feet to the top of our heads and let’s just recognize that we are, and that temptations that are out there are powerful, seductive and very difficult to say no to.
+It’s not a matter of trust, this is a matter of desire that is built into us by God.
+We are sexual creatures from the bottom of our feet to the top of our heads, and let’s just recognize that we are and that the temptations that are out there are powerful, seductive, and very difficult to say no to.
 And so what you do is you have a family standard.

-Number four, you need help.
+Number four: You need help.
 We all do.
 That’s why it’s so important to attend church.
-It’s important to connect with other people, and in our families to talk, to connect, not in a condemning way.
+It’s important to connect with other people.
+And in our families to talk, to connect, not in a condemning way.
 Your children are going to see things that it would have been better if they had never seen, but accept that reality.
-There is no way if you are going to live in this culture, unless you are to live in a monastery, without your children being exposed to this and you need to talk to them about it and you should not be shaming them as a result of their preoccupation with some of these images.
+There is no way, if you are going to live in this culture, unless you are to live in a monastery, [to keep] your children [from] being exposed to this.
+You need to talk to them about it and you should not be shaming them as a result of their preoccupation with some of these images.
 It’s not a time for shame because shame often just fuels the addiction.
-So what you need to do is to back off and to help your children and to help yourself to see the bigger perspective, and to recognize that with God’s help there is help here.
-There is deliverance, but at the same time what you do is you talk, you discuss, you connect.
+So what you need to do is to back off and to help your children and to help yourself to see the bigger perspective.
+And to recognize that, with God’s help, there is help here.
+There is deliverance, but at the same time, what you do is you talk, you discuss, you connect.
 And remember, as I have emphasized in this series, rules without relationship equals rebellion.
 It’s relationships that help us most.

 Finally, we must practice the spiritual disciplines.
 We’re looking for victory over here, and we’re looking for this intervention over there, and some dramatic experience that will bring about deliverance, and God says what we should be doing is what you and I should be doing all the time.
-The word of God washes us.
-“The law of the Lord is perfect, converting the soul.
-The testimony of the Lord is sure, making wise the simple.
-The statutes of the Lord are right, rejoicing the heart.
-The commandments of the Lord are pure and righteous altogether.
-More to be desired are they than gold, yea than much fine gold, sweeter also than honey and the honeycomb.
-Moreover by them is thy servant warned and in the keeping of them there is great reward.”
+The Word of God washes us.
+“The law of the LORD is perfect, reviving the soul; the testimony of the LORD is sure, making wise the simple; the precepts of the LORD are right, rejoicing the heart; the commandment of the LORD is pure...and righteous altogether.
+More to be desired are they than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb.
+Moreover, by them is your servant warned; in keeping them there is great reward.”

 There is a story about Faris the Horseman.
-I read different dates when this supposedly happened but it is only a legend so it doesn’t matter what the date is.
-He was going through the Arabian Desert and suddenly the horses that he was with (and he had a herd of horses) saw a mirage in the distance and they began to run toward what they thought was water.
+I’ve read different dates when this supposedly happened, but it is only a legend so it doesn’t matter what the date is.
+He was going through the Arabian Desert and suddenly the horses he was with (and he had a herd of horses) saw a mirage in the distance and they began to run toward what they thought was water.
 But he blew on his bugle and six mares turned around and came with him and didn’t run.
-And the legend is that it is from those six mares that you have the very famous Arabian Horses.
+And the legend is that it is from those six mares that you have the very famous Arabian horses.

-God is in heaven and He is blowing his bugle and He is saying, “Is there anyone listening?
-Will you turn around, will you do whatever is necessary that you may no longer be seduced by the world so that you might be able to live for Me in a way that is honorable and pure and decent?”
-That’s the question that all of us have to face in this world that has gone mad.
+God is in heaven and He is blowing His bugle and He is saying, “Is there anyone listening?
+Will you turn around, will you do whatever is necessary that you may no longer be seduced by the world so that you might be able to live for me in a way that is honorable and pure and decent?”
+That’s the question all of us have to face in this world that has gone mad.

 And then there are those of you who have never received Christ as Savior.
 You have no personal relationship with God.
-Though you admire God and your admire Jesus, He has not become your Savior.
-This is an opportunity for you to acknowledge your sinfulness and your need and to look to Christ who died for sinners and who came to deliver us from our sins.
+Though you admire God and you admire Jesus, He’s not become your Savior.
+This is an opportunity for you to acknowledge your sinfulness and your need and look to Christ who died for sinners and who came to deliver us from our sins.
 You respond to God even as God has spoken to you.
 Join me as we pray.

 And now before I close, what is it that you, my friend, have to say to God today?
 Would you tell Him what you know you must do?